-First, it allows you to understand how much you can afford and how much a financial institution is willing to lend to you.
+First, it lets you understand how much you can afford and how much a financial institution will lend to you.

 Second, it shows homeowners you are a well-qualified buyer.
-When evaluating offers to purchase, NYC homeowners want to see that you can afford the property they are selling.
+When evaluating offers to purchase, NYC homeowners want to see that they can afford the property they are selling.
 Plus, they want to know that you are serious and that a bank or lender is willing to extend you a mortgage loan (if you are pursuing mortgage financing).

 You can think of a pre-qualification as pre-approval-lite.
 You provide information to your lender, giving you a rough sense of the loan you should be able to get.

 Typically, banks have a soft credit pull during this process.
 Therefore, this will not affect your credit score.
 The pre-qualification process can be handled quickly over the phone or online and takes a few minutes.

 Therefore the lender can provide a specific description of loan sizes and the potential interest rate and mortgage payment on loan products you are eligible for.
-The bank has a good sense of your credit, financials, and approximate transaction details.
+The bank understands your credit, financials, and approximate transaction details well.

 Everyone will take you more seriously.
 That’s because they know you’ve taken the time to speak with a mortgage banker and send them financial documentation about yourself.
-Once pre-approved, the bank provides you with a pre-approval letter which will remain valid for 60-90 days, and details the loan amount the bank approved you for.
+Once pre-approved, the bank provides you with a pre-approval letter which will remain valid for 60-90 days and details the loan amount the bank approved you for.

 Additionally, it will give the lender a preview of which products best suit you and determine your maximum borrowing capability.
-The pre-approved letter will specify the maximum amount you can borrow and the rate at which you’d borrow.
+The preapproved letter will specify the total amount you can borrow and the rate you’d borrow.

 Some brokers and sellers may not know or care about the difference, but most do.
-We have had had clients provide a pre-qualification, and the seller’s agent asked to upgrade to a pre-approval.
+We have had clients provide a pre-qualification, and the seller’s agent asked to upgrade to a pre-approval.
 Since getting a pre-approval letter may take some time, it’s always best to take care of it early in your home-buying process.